 One of the prominent educational narratives in recent years is a teacher, particularly in elementary school, frequently spending out of his or her own pocket for basic classroom supplies.
 School fundraisers are often geared toward reducing this burden on teachers and helping make sure classrooms are stocked with the basics.

 This need sells well to community members: it’s tough to imagine students not having pens, paper, or markers to carry out a simple but essential learning activity.
 Consider that secondary schools are often tackling much more ambitious projects, like funding a sports team or theatre program.
 By nature of their need, elementary schools avoid “Why try?” because their needs tend to be simpler and easier to envision, especially when tied to tangibles.

 Make the attainability of success a highlight of your elementary school fundraiser.

 3. Elementary School Fundraisers Have High Energy

 While getting your younger children to bed can be a task, your fundraiser will benefit from their endless energy supply.
 For students in elementary schools, fundraisers are a chance to win great prizes and put their best foot forward for fun toys or entertaining experiences.

 Capture the energy of childhood for your school’s fundraiser by painting a picture of how exciting and rewarding fundraising can be.
 Incentivize students by communicating how selling items can translate to great prizes, like fun electronics or access to a reptile adventure!

-If you want elementary school fundraising ideas that work then you need to find ways to get your students out in the field, their energy will be your best asset by engaging (and endearing) customers to your school’s cause.
+If you want elementary school fundraising ideas that work then you need to find ways to get your students out in the field.
+And their energy will be your best asset by engaging (and endearing) customers to your school’s cause.